How to tour the Houses of Parliament London

 The closest Underground or Tube station is Westminster, which is served by the Jubilee, Circle and District lines.
 It is also near the Embankment station, which is served by the Bakerloo and Northern lines.
 From either Tube station, it is a quick walk to the Houses of Parliament and trust me you can’t miss those glorious spires reaching for the sky, not to mention the sounds of Big Ben.

-The House of Lords is the second chamber of the UK Parliament.
+The House of Lords is the second chamber of the Houses of Parliament.
 It is independent of and complements the work of, the elected House of Commons.
 The Lords shares the task of making and shaping laws and checking and challenging the work of the government.

-Members of the House of Lords are do not receive a salary per se.
-They can get a £305 per day attendance allowance, plus travel expenses and subsidised meals or they can choose to receive a reduced attendance allowance of £150 per day instead.
-Still can’t find out who gets the reduced attendance or doesn’t take any money though.
+Members of the House of Lords get a £305 per day attendance allowance, plus travel expenses and subsidised meals or they can choose to receive a reduced attendance allowance of £150 per day instead.

 The House of Commons is more important because it decides which laws will be discussed and passed, whereas the House of Lords spends its time examining and perfecting the details of each law.
 Other levels of government, such as local councils and the Scottish Parliament, are given their powers by Parliament.